jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-17-interview-tortured-conscience.md

 **What are some of your favorite bands in the Christian metal scene?
 And what are some recent albums you’ve particularly enjoyed?**

-Jeff: I really dig Broken Flesh.
+Jeff: I really dig Broken Flesh, Frost Like Ashes and Crushing the Deceiver.
 Taking the Head of Goliath is also another one I’m digging.
-In-Conquest and Brotality have recently sparked my interest.
+In-Conquered and Brotality have recently sparked my interest.
 I’m just waiting for Luke Renno, Steve Reishus, and Miles Sunde to put out another Crimson Thorn album!

 <br>